sarandi/dotfiles/README.md

 To use these dotfiles, use dotbot to load a set of [configuration](#Configuration) files.

-* You can install one or more profile with:
+* You can install one or more profiles with:

   ```SHELL
   ./install-profile <profile> [<configs...>]